 Hepatitis A vaccine

-The vaccines are available as either monovalent, or combined with either typhoid or hepatitis B.
+Hepatitis A vaccines are available as either monovalent, or combined with either typhoid or hepatitis B.

-The four monovalent vaccines which are currently available are prepared from different strains of HAV; these are Havrix®, Vaqta®, Avaxim® and Epaxal® vaccine.
+The four monovalent vaccines which are currently available are prepared from different strains of HAV.
+These are Havrix®, Vaqta®, Avaxim® and Epaxal® vaccine.
 These vaccines can be used interchangeably.

 The ages for the monovalent vaccines are as follows: